 We’re talking about the kind with a silicone casing that covers almost all of your feet.
 You can buy fins made specifically for diving or snorkeling, the function and shape don’t change much between underwater activities.

 7. A Knife

 When you’re catching fish underwater, you may get tangled up in the same things fishes face.
-Ropes, seaweed, even pollution.
+Ropes, seaweed, and even pollution.
 Cutting yourself out is the best bet.

 Make sure the knife you pick has a good handle that’s easy to hold on to underwater.
 You also want one that folds or comes with a safety feature.

 If you can find one that fits in a pocket of your wetsuit or that you can attach to your weight belt, that’s even better.

 What’s a weight belt?
 It’s the next must-have item on our list.